fairanswers/fss16joe/project/MapExplore/README.md

 * * * Random generators have to be fed directly to the shuffle method, or it makes a new one.

+Wants
+* Explore - Continues to move toward unexplored areas
+* Bored - No new locations found in X ticks.
+Pick a direction and go for y ticks.

 #Phase 8 - Format the output for analysis

 Separate executable with cmd line options for tests.